 Self Assessment tax registration

 You must register with HMRC if you have never submitted a Self Assessment tax return or did not file one the previous year.
 You must complete it by 5 October after the end of the tax year, for which you must file a return.
-So, if you want to file a return for the fiscal year 2021/22, you must do by 5 October 2022.
+So, if you want to file a return for the fiscal year 2023/24, you must do so by 5 October 2024.

 GOV.UK allows you to register online.

 ● The last date for filing your self-assessment tax return is 5 October.